How Much Internet Speed Do I Need?

 DSL vs. cable internet

-Cable internet is much faster than DSL, though it can cost a lot more in some areas.
+Cable internet is much faster than DSL, though it can cost much more in some areas.
 If you want fast internet but don't want to spend money on speeds you won't actually use, check out our guide where we compare DSL to cable internet to weigh the pros and cons of both options before you choose.

 Frequently asked questions about internet speed

-Latency is the time it takes for any data—like a word file, a YouTube video, or an email—to get from its original source to its destination.
+Latency is the time it takes for any data—like a Word file, a YouTube video, or an email—to get from its original source to its destination.
 If your latency is high, it means data is taking longer to transfer from the web to your phone or computer.

 You can reduce latency by moving closer to your router or finding an optimal location for your router.
 Sometimes, restarting your router can also be helpful.
 If your router is old, you might even need to replace it to solve latency issues.

-If you're paying for fast internet, but you still get a lot of lag and buffer when you game online or stream video, make sure you're getting your money's worth using this handy internet speed test.
+If you're paying for fast internet but you still get a lot of lag and buffer when you game online or stream video, make sure you're getting your money's worth using this handy internet speed test.

 Rebecca Armstrong